MihaiAC/miscellaneous-projects/Readme.md

 # Miscellaneous Projects

-A repo with code from various tutorials, online courses, university assignments, experiments with various tools/frameworks, and some hobby+older projects.
+A repo with code from various tutorials, online courses, university assignments, experiments with different tools/frameworks, and some hobby+older projects.

 ### Backend & Frameworks